In programming, there are two types of languages: typed languages and untyped languages.

 Untyped Languages

-Examples of untyped languages include Python and JavaScript.
-Let’s see some examples.
+Examples of untyped languages are Python and JavaScript.
+Let’s look at some examples.

 For example, in JavaScript it is not necessary to indicate the type of a variable when declaring it.
 We only have to use the reserved word let to indicate that we want to create a variable.